starthq/search/README.md

 To get started:

-  - Sign into StartHQ after having developer access enabled.
-  - In your launcher, click the cog icon in the upper right on the navbar to go into edit mode.
+  - Sign into StartHQ, in your launcher, click the cog icon in the upper right on the navbar to go into edit mode.
-  - Remove all but one of the tiles from your launcher by clicking X in the corner of each tile.
-  - Click the cog icon on one the remeaining tile to edit it.
+  - Click the cog icon on the tile of the app you want to add search support for (add the app as you would normally if it's not already in the launcher).
   - Click the Develop tab & paste the code above into it.
   - Click Save, then click the cog in the navbar to save your configuration.
   - Type a search query: you should now see results from GitHub appear in the list.

+You can use this as a starting point for your own provider.
 For more info, check out the detailed instructions below.

+It's worth noting that the JS looking search provider descriptions actually use [JSON5](https://github.com/aseemk/json5), which is a superset of JSON that is easier to edit.
+It is *not* JavaScript so things like semicolons (;) and var assignments will result in an error.

+You can see some debug output in the developer tools console when running a search.
+If you don't see anything, there's a syntax error in your search provider definition.

 ## HTML Providers